18F/18f.gsa.gov/_posts/2020-03-18-an-acquisition-retrospective.md

 - acquisition services
 - modern practices
 - how we work
-excerpt: "CoE and 18F worked together with GSA’s Region 1 Assisted Acquisition Services to create the Discovery BPA, which will allow CoE to quickly staff the industry side of the CoE teams embedded at agency partners."
+excerpt: "The Centers of Excellence and 18F worked together with the General Services Administration’s Region 1 Assisted Acquisition Services to create the Discovery BPA, which allows the Centers of Excellence to quickly staff the industry side of the their teams embedded at agency partners."
 ---

 TTS continuously iterates on our acquisition practices to incorporate